 The Strategic Framework is a capstone to strategic planning at Queen’s.
 Its overarching goal of the strategic framework is to strengthen Queen’s vision as Canada’s quintessential balanced academy, ensuring we remain a university recognized equally for its research excellence and its transformative student learning experience.

 At the framework’s core are four interconnected strategic drivers: the student learning experience; research prominence; financial sustainability; and internationalization.

-Developed by Principal Daniel Woolf, Provost Alan Harrison and the Board of Trustees, the Framework outlines a multi-year stratgy and a set of metrics and milestones through which the University’s progress can be evaluated.
-Its structure is based on the foundations laid by the Academic Plan, Strategic research plan, which weer both approved by the Senate in the 2011-12 academic year, as well as other planning initiative (that were ongoing at the time) such as a plan for internationalization and the renewal of the Campus Master Plan.
+Developed by Principal Daniel Woolf, Provost Alan Harrison and the Board of Trustees, the Framework outlines a multi-year strategy and a set of metrics and milestones through which the university’s progress can be evaluated.
+Its structure is based on the foundations laid by the Academic Plan and the Strategic Research Plan, which were both approved by the Senate in the 2011-12 academic year, as well as other planning initiatives that were ongoing at the time, such as a plan for internationalization and the renewal of the Campus Master Plan.